DIAMOND VALLEY VETTES BY-LAWS

-To create a social organization to promote and encourage the preservation, ownership and operation of Corvettes.
-The Club will encourage planned trips, events and other activities.
+To create a social organization to promote and encourage the preservation, ownership, and operation of Corvettes.
+The Club will encourage planned trips, events, and other activities.
 Diamond Valley Vettes is a non-profit organization.

 ARTICLE III PRINCIPLE OFFICE

-The principle office of the Club is hereby fixed and located at Hemet, California.
-The Board of Directors, with a majority approval of the general membership, is hereby granted full power and authority to change said principle office from one location to another in the County of Riverside.
+The principal office of the Club is hereby fixed and located at Hemet, California.
+The Board of Directors, with a majority approval of the general membership, is hereby granted full power and authority to change said principal office from one location to another in the County of Riverside.
 Any such change shall be noted by the Secretary opposite this section, but shall not be considered an amendment to these by-laws.